-20th century easily stands out as one of the mankind’s destructive epochs, with two World Wars and several intermittent conflicts encompassing regions across the globe.
-And such mass-scale destruction was ironically brought on by the flourish in technology.
-Arguably, nothing quite epitomizes this ‘dark side’ of technological progress than war inspired man-made specimens like arms, armaments, and weapons.
+The 20th century easily stands out as one of mankind’s destructive epochs, with two World Wars and several intermittent conflicts encompassing regions across the globe.
+And such mass-scale destruction was ironically brought on by the flourishing of technology.
+Arguably, nothing quite epitomizes this ‘dark side’ of technological progress than war-inspired man-made specimens like arms, armaments, and weapons.
 To that end, let us check out the eight super-heavy guns from Second World War that bridged the gap between engineering brilliance and remorseless barbarity.

 All of these guns had a substantial range of 55.7 km, thus making their cartridges capable of reaching up to the coastal regions of Britain.
 In fact, the installation’s armaments replicated those of the renowned German battleships Bismarck and Tirpitz.
 But oddly enough, the Todt was never used to its full capacity and was successfully captured by Anglo-Canadian troops in late-1944.

 Translating to ‘Karl Device’ in German, the Karl-Gerät was the largest self-propelled machine of destruction ever built by man.
 The massive contraption with a length of 11.15 m (37 ft) and a weight of 124 tons, had an equally monstrous barrel with 3.16 m (more than 10 ft) width.